Mashpi Lodge – Programmes

 - Appliance chargers.
 Plugs in Ecuador are US-style, 2 flat pins 110 volts.
 220 volt adaptors can be supplied upon request.

-The small boutique at the lodge sells a range of books, guides, clothing (T-shirts, shirts, hats, buffs), crafts, as well as essentials (batteries, health care products, etc.).
+The small boutique at the lodge sells a range of books, guides, clothing (T-shirts, shirts, hats, buffs), crafts, and essentials (batteries, health care products, etc.).

-We kindly ask that luggage not exceed 45 lbs (20 kilos) in weight, with one item per person.
+We kindly ask that luggage not exceed 20 kilos (45 lbs) in weight, with one item per person.

-Due to the Lodge’s waste water management system, we request guests only use biodegradable soaps and shampoos (the Lodge supplies these as part of its amenities), and only flush toilet paper in lavatories.
+Due to the Lodge’s wastewater management system, we request that guests only use biodegradable soaps and shampoos (the Lodge supplies these as part of its amenities).